 \section{Conclusions}

-We have implemented and validated relative binning within the TIGER framework and shown that it enables fast, accurate parameterized tests of GR with GWs.
-By replacing dense frequency evaluations with evaluations on adaptively chosen bins, the cost per likelihood call is reduced while posterior accuracy is preserved.
+We have implemented and validated relative binning within the TIGER framework and shown that it enables fast and accurate implementation of parameterized tests of GR with GWs.
+By replacing dense frequency evaluations with evaluations of the waveform on adaptively chosen bins, the cost per likelihood call is reduced while posterior accuracy is preserved.

-We quantified the validity of the linear ratio approximation that underpins relative binning by varying a well-measured binary parameter (the chirp mass) and a well-measured TIGER coefficient ($d\chi_{-2}$) about a fiducial point.
+We quantified the validity of the linear ratio approximation that underpins relative binning by varying a well-measured binary parameter (the chirp mass) and a well-measured TIGER deviation parameter ($d\chi_{-2}$) about a fiducial point.
 For coarse binning, $\chi=10$ ($\sim 600$ bins), the waveform ratio when varying chirp mass remains approximately linear, but the $d\chi_{-2}$ case exhibits significant nonlinearities (c.f.
 Fig.~\ref{fig:chirp_mass_variation_comparison}).
 Increasing resolution to $\chi=50$ ($\sim 3000$ bins) restores linearity for $d\chi_{-2}$, and $\chi=100$ ($\sim 6000$ bins) yields excellent agreement with the linear assumption.
-Measured speedups range from $\mathcal{O}(10)$ to $\mathcal{O}(100)$ depending on duration and binning (c.f.
+Measured speedups with relative binning range from $\mathcal{O}(10)$ to $\mathcal{O}(100)$, depending on duration and binning (c.f.
 Tab.~\ref{tab:relative_binning_speedup}).
-For 20--1024 Hz, 16 s signals, we obtain approximate factors of 44, 28, and 20 for $\chi=10,50,100$.
-For 5–2048 Hz, 256 s signals, the factors increase to about 420, 262, and 163.
+For 20--1024 Hz, 16\,s signals, we obtain speedup factors of 44, 28, and 20 for $\chi=10,50,100$.
+For 5–2048 Hz, 256\,s signals, the factors increase to about 420, 262, and 163.
 Thus, the method becomes increasingly advantageous for long signals that will be common in XG observatories.